andrew/ultimate-awesome/README.md

 - [awesome-java](https://github.com/akullpp/awesome-java) - A curated list of awesome frameworks, libraries and software for the Java programming language.
 - [awesome-design-patterns](https://github.com/DovAmir/awesome-design-patterns) - A curated list of software and architecture related design patterns.
 - [awesome-remote-job](https://github.com/lukasz-madon/awesome-remote-job) - A curated list of awesome remote jobs and resources.
 Inspired by
+- [awesome-openclaw-skills](https://github.com/VoltAgent/awesome-openclaw-skills) - The awesome collection of OpenClaw skills.
+5,400+ skills filtered and categorized from the official OpenClaw Skills Registry.🦞.
 - [Awesome-Design-Tools](https://github.com/goabstract/Awesome-Design-Tools) - The best design tools and plugins for everything 👉.
 - [awesome-shell](https://github.com/alebcay/awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.
 - [awesome-docker](https://github.com/veggiemonk/awesome-docker) - :whale: A curated list of Docker resources and projects.